bennydan7/rn-assignment2-ID-11024002/README.md

 - Change the background color of the `View` component.
 - The background view was changed to yellow
-- Display the text "My name is YourName" with "YourName" in bold.
+- Display the text "My name is YourName" with "Bernard" in bold.
 - Increase the font size of the text to 24.

 ## Screenshot